 The city allows double parking in some areas, however when a truck operator does so illegally, it causes unsafe conditions for other drivers on the road.
 Another vehicle may rear-end the truck or be forced to go around it although their view is blocked and end up in a collision.

 When a truck stops suddenly, it gives little time for other drivers to react, often resulting in rear-end accidents.
 In general, the driver of a vehicle that hits the rear of another car or truck is presumed to have been negligent.
 However, liability in sudden stop cases may fall on the truck driver, depending on the reason behind their behavior or how the truck was positioned.
+Large trucks often take longer to come to a complete stop.

 Truck drivers who are aggressive are especially dangerous due to the sheer size and weight of their vehicle.
 In these types of incidents, typically involving speeding, tailgating, unsafe lane changes, etc., either or both the trucker and the trucking company may be liable.
 For example, truckers may feel that because of how large their vehicles are, other drivers need to get out of their way.
 In other cases, truck drivers may feel pressured into driving aggressively when their employer has given them unrealistic travel schedules and delivery deadlines.